JeremyCaron/vscode-csharp-format-usings/README.md

-# CSharpOrganizeUsings for Visual Studio Code
+# C# Organize Usings for Visual Studio Code

-This extension helps to format C# using statements.
+This extension helps to organize C# using statements.

-Forked from [CSharpSortUsings](https://marketplace.visualstudio.com/items?itemName=jongrant.csharpsortusings), **with bug fixes and new features**.
+Forked from [CSharpFormatUsings](https://marketplace.visualstudio.com/items?itemName=gaoshan0621.csharp-format-usings) (last modified Aug 22, 2020), which was forked from [CSharpSortUsings](https://marketplace.visualstudio.com/items?itemName=jongrant.csharpsortusings).
+Updated with bug fixes for 2024.

 ## Features

 * Sorts usings in alphabetical order.
 Doubles will be removed automatically. - *Comes from CSharpSortUsings*
 * Triggered via context menu or "Format Usings" command.
- * **New Features** - Remove unnecessary usings.
+* Remove unnecessary usings.
- * **New Features** - Allow specify the number of empty lines before using statements, such as between liences, authors info and usings statements.
+* Specify the number of empty lines before using statements, such as between licenses, authors info and usings statements.
- * **New Features** - Allow specify the number of empty lines between using statements and code blocks.
+* Specify the number of empty lines between using statements and code blocks.

 ## Bug fixes:

-* Fix the bug that an extra emtpy line would be inserted after last using statement when sorting in **Windows**.
+* Now correctly removes unused usings when ALL of a classes usings are unnecessary
+* Now correctly removes unused usings when there are extra blank lines between namespace groups (this was previously causing the wrong lines to be removed from the source file)

 ## Extension Settings

 * `sortOrder`: Put namespaces in proper order.
 Values should be splitted with space.
 "System" by default.
 * `splitGroups`: Insert blank line between using blocks grouped by first part of namespace.
 True by default.
 * `removeUnnecessaryUsings`: Remove unnecessary usings if true.
 True by default.